amacp/amacp.github.io/outreach.md

 # Secondary Education Outreach

 Matheamtical ecology is a fantastic introduction to applied mathematics.
-My scientific outreach is aimed at bringing mathematical biology to secondary education classrooms.
-Growing up in rural educations system, I prioritize outreach to educational enviornments using the power of technology (Zoom, ShinyApps by R, etc.).
+My scientific outreach is aimed at bringing mathematical biology to secondary education classrooms.Growing up in a rural education system, I prioritize outreach to educational enviornments using the power of technology (Zoom, ShinyApps by R, etc.).